Isaac Paredes Player Props: Rays vs. Cubs

 Isaac Paredes At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 45th, and he is 35th in the league in slugging.
+- Among qualifying batters in MLB action, he ranks 52nd in batting average, 57th in on-base percentage, and 45th in slugging.

-- Paredes will look to extend his five-game hitting streak.
-He's batting .350 with two homers in his last outings.

-- Paredes has reached base via a hit in 29 games this year (of 48 played), and had multiple hits in 13 of those games.
+- In 59.2% of his 49 games this season, Paredes has picked up at least one hit.
+He's also had 13 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.